SakibvHossain/Web-Services-and-APIs/1. REST APIs/lab2/lab2.md

 # Lab 2

-### Problem Encounter
+### #1 Problem occurs
-+ org.springframework.data:spring-data-commons:jar:3.1.4 failed to transfer from https://repo.maven.apache.org/maven2 during a previous attempt.
+1. org.springframework.data:spring-data-commons:jar:3.1.4 failed to transfer from https://repo.maven.apache.org/maven2 during a previous attempt.
 This failure was cached in the local repository and resolution is not reattempted until the update interval of central has elapsed or updates are forced.
 Original error: Could not transfer artifact org.springframework.data:spring-data-commons:jar:3.1.4 from/to central (https://repo.maven.apache.org/maven2): Connection reset
-+ Unresolved dependency: 'org.springframework.data:spring-data-jpa:jar:3.1.4'
+2. Unresolved dependency: 'org.springframework.data:spring-data-jpa:jar:3.1.4'

-### How problem fixed
+### #1 Problem fixed
 1. First, Configure the apache maven (apache-maven-3.9.5-bin.zip) also jdk must be 17 or higher.
 2. Then, check ``mvn --version`` if the configuration setup done successfully then you'll see the version.
 3. After that Open the project then run the following command on your terminal: ``mvn -X`` then ``mvn clean install``